ashish-greycube/indiamart_erpnext_integration/README.md

 * Handle Duplicate/ Repeat Leads based on mobile_no/ email
 * Automatically create Opportunity for repeat leads
 * IndiaMart Integration Log maintained
+* Facility to map indiamart provided Query Type in Inquiry to your Lead Source
 * Facility to manaully pull leads for specific time frame
 * App workspace with all related links